In this article, we'll guide you through the essential process of planning your tables, which is a crucial aspect of any

-In this step, you’ll take all your planning from the previous steps to add your tables, user roles, and fields to your app.
+Now, it's time to put your planning into action and add your tables, user roles, and fields to your app.

 Tip: If you are adding user roles for the first time, you will need to activate them first.
 For instructions on activating user roles, see this article.

 Tip: To learn more about adding and editing fields, see our guide About Fields.

-Once your tables and user roles to your app, the next step is to establish connections between them.
-If you need assistance with determining how to connect your tables, see our companion guides:
+After you have added your tables and user roles to your app, the next step is to establish connections between them.
+If you need assistance with determining how to connect your tables, refer to our companion guides:

 Tables vs. User Roles

-The answer to this depends on your business.
-In a business-to-consumer (B2C) scenario, your customers are individuals.
-In a business-to-business (B2B) scenario, your customers are companies, each with individuals who work there.
+However, in a business-to-business (B2B) scenario, your customers are companies, each consisting of individuals who work there.

 What kind of data am I working with?

 Who needs to log in?

 In a business-to-consumer (B2C) scenario, the customer's name, address, phone number, total spend, and other data points are all used to identify an individual.
-This individual needs to log in to view their orders, update their info, and more.
-That means we will create a user role for Customers.
+This individual needs to log in to view their orders, update their information, and perform other actions.